J. Anthony Forstmann: Biography

-Forstmann was born on May 22, 1938 in Manhattan to Dorothy (née Mercadante) and Julius Forstmann, who were of Italian and German descent, respectively.
+Forstmann was born on May 22, 1938, in Manhattan to Dorothy (née Mercadante) and Julius Forstmann, who were of Italian and German descent, respectively.
 He was the firstborn of six children and raised in Greenwich, Connecticut.
 His father had inherited Forstmann Woolen Co., from his grandfather, who was one of the richest men in the world at the time.
 Forstmann graduated from Greenwich Country Day School, Phillips Academy, Yale University and Columbia Business School.

 Forstmann has six children; William Anthony Forstmann, Candida Anthony, Christina Giammalva, Baron Forstmann, Luke Forstmann, Kelly Forstmann.
 He is married to Cathie Shirriff Forstmann.

 Forstmann is currently on the Leadership Council of the Yale School of Public Health.

 In 1985, Forstmann started The Huggy Bear tennis tournament in Southampton, NY which evolved over 22 years into a major fund raising event for children's charities.
 Forstmann's brothers Ted and Nick joined forces in 1989 and the tournament ran for 22 years, raising millions of dollars for children globally.

+He died on January 31, 2023, at age 84 from natural causes.